hvanjerdz/archmoured/docs/index.md

 This prompts the user to create a passphrase.

 Via cryptsetup, the container must be opened followed by a placeholder.
-Any name suffices, but "luks" is chosen by sheer exemplification.
+Any name suffices, but "crypt" is chosen by sheer exemplification.

 ```sh